* Was an ardent supporter of Nicaragua’s Marxist Sandinista government in the 1980s

 A Self-Described “Progressive” Influenced by Liberation Theology

 As he pursued the office of NYC mayor, de Blasio was a self-described “progressive” whose political views represented a blend of European social democracy, Franklin Roosevelt’s New Deal, and liberation theology.
 (The latter was a Soviet KGB creation in the late 1960s, designed to infiltrate Christianity with Marxist principles.)
-“I’m … very deeply influenced by liberation theology, which I learned a lot about in the years I worked on Latin America,” said de Blasio.
+“I’m … very deeply influenced by liberation theology, which I learned a lot about in the years I worked on Latin America,” said de Blasio in 2013.

-Openly Advocating “The Heavy Hand of Government”
+Openly Advocating for “The Heavy Hand of Government”

 Several weeks before the mayoral election, de Blasio delivered an hour-long presentation to some of the city’s largest real-estate developers.
 Describing how he planned to govern, he stated flatly: “Everything you heard about me is true….
 I am not a free-marketeer….
 I believe in the heavy hand of government.”